| Once scientists asked the question and it was not an obvious

 proliferated.
 If climate changes affected these marine populations,

-the biological feedback could have profound effects on the circulation.
+the biological feedback could have profound effects on the overall circulation.

 The upper ocean layers also seemed to mix together more in regions